project management · Apr 8, 2025

 3. Research Projects – Researchers, data analysts, and field experts must share findings and insights in a structured way.

-4. Event Planning – Coordinating vendors, logistics, and marketing teams requires seamless collaboration.
+4. Event Planning – Coordinating vendors, logistics, and marketing teams requires smooth collaboration.

 5. Product Development – Cross-functional teams must align efforts from ideation to production.